UniversalDependencies/docs/_jaa/index.md

 * Verbs may be transitive or intransitive, but most transitive verbs have an intransitive use.
 Intransitive verbs also can have a transitive use.
 These are cases of S=O and S=A.
 * There are two copular verbs, which are neither transitive nor intransitive.
+* Following Vogel (2003), there are only 3 derivational prefixes.
+* Derivational suffixes are more than a hundred, of which only about twenty are derivational.

 ### Nominalizers